Jcastanyo/Digit_ros_interface/README.md

 These sensors works with a library in python3, so I wanted to create a ros workspace compiled with python3 to include these sensors with the rest of our mobile manipulator robot.

+In this repository you will find two main files/folders.
+The odt file contains instructions to create the ros workspace and compiled it for python3.
+The python3_ws folder is the catkin workspace where you will find two main packages: digit_interface and main_code.
+In digit_interface package I carried out a simple code to read images from the sensors and publish them in a ros topic.
+The main code package only contains a simple subscriber to evaluate that the digit sensor interface is working.
+I tested this workspace with ubuntu 20 and ros noetic and it works perfect.